IcePanorama/VRDungeonCrawler/CONTRIBUTING.md

 ## Getting ready for your first contribution

-If it's your first time working on a project, you first need to clone the repository onto your local machine so that you can work on it.
+If it's your first time working on a project, you'll first need to clone the repository onto your local machine so that you can work on it.

 This can be done in one of two ways (it doesn't matter which way you choose).
 Just open a command prompt or terminal wherever you want the project to be on your local machine and enter one of the following commands: